flyteorg/flyte/docs/flyte_agents/deploying_agents_to_the_flyte_sandbox.md

 After you have finished {ref}`testing an agent locally <testing_agents_locally>`, you can deploy your agent to the flyte sandbox.

-Here's a step by step guide to deploy your agent image to the flyte sandbox.
+Here's a step by step guide to deploy your agent to the flyte sandbox.

 1. Start the flyte sandbox.
 ```bash